Peracetic Acid: Parts Per Million in Water and in Air

-For a gas or vapor, ppm is still parts per million, but now it is parts per million by volume because we do not normally deal with the weights of gases (except perhaps atmospheric pressure, ~14 psi, is the weight of the atmosphere on us and a liter of air weights about 1.2g).
-Instead we normally deal with gas pressures and volumes.
-The pressure of a gas mixture is the sum of the pressure of its components, at least to a reasonable approximation (Ideal Gas Law) and so it is more convenient to work in parts per million volume than weight.
+For a gas or vapor, ppm is still parts per million, but now it is parts per million by volume because we do not normally deal with the weights of gases (except perhaps atmospheric pressure, ~14 psi, is the weight of the atmosphere on us and a liter of air weighs about 1.2g).
+Instead, we normally deal with gas pressures and volumes.
+The pressure of a gas mixture is the sum of the pressure of its components, at least to a reasonable approximation (Ideal Gas Law).
+Therefore it is more convenient to work in parts per million volume than weight.

-The key message therefore is that a ppm gas is not the same as a ppm in liquid and so again using PAA as an example, while the EPA Acute Exposure Guide Line for PAA vapor is 0.17 ppm (AEGL 1, 10 min to 8 hr time weighted average); it does NOT mean that 2,000 ppm solution (0.2%) solution is immediately deadly.
-It is possible to estimate the gas or vapor ppm from a liquid ppm, but it is a little involved (To avoid details, skip to last two paragraphs).
+The key message is that a ppm gas is not the same as a ppm liquid.
+For example, while the EPA Acute Exposure Guideline for PAA vapor is 0.17 ppm ( AEGL 1, 10 min to 8 hr time weighted average ); it does NOT mean that 2,000 ppm solution (0.2%) solution is immediately deadly.
+It is possible to estimate the gas or vapor ppm from a liquid ppm, but it is a little involved (To avoid details, skip to the last two paragraphs).

-A gas and vapor are very similar, in that both relate to chemicals in the gas state, but a vapor is a chemical whose liquid is below its boiling point.
+Gas and vapor are very similar.
+Both relate to chemicals in the gas state, but a vapor is a chemical whose liquid is below its boiling point.
 Thus if water evaporates from a glass of water, that is water vapor.
 If the water and air is heated above the boiling point of water (100 oC), then the water would be present as a gas.

 Some liquids evaporate easily (alcohol for example), others barely evaporate at all (olive oil).
-There is an equilibrium between the liquid state and the vapor state known as the vapor pressure and as the temperature of a liquid rises towards the boiling point the vapor pressure increases until at the boiling point the vapor pressure equals atmospheric pressure.
+There is an equilibrium between the liquid state and the vapor state known as vapor pressure.
+As the temperature of a liquid rises towards the boiling point, vapor pressure increases until it reaches boiling point.
+The vapor pressure equals atmospheric pressure.
 Vapor pressures for many compounds have been measured and tabulated in chemical handbooks and so values are readily available.